General Library Policies

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy of other reproductions.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.

 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of the copyright law.

 The primary purpose of these rooms is to provide a place for students to engage in collaborative study in small groups or to have the choice to study independently.

-There are two (2) large study rooms with a seating capacity up to ten (10) individuals in each room and three (3) single rooms, with a seating capacity up to two (2) individuals in each room.
+There are two (2) large study rooms with a seating capacity up to ten (10) individuals in each room and three (3) single rooms, with singular seating and occupancy in each room.